The Amtrak Wars: Film adaptation

 In 2007 the books were optioned by an Australian production company with the intention of turning them into a series of feature films.
 In 2008–09 Patrick Tilley wrote a draft of the first script, entitled like the book, Cloud Warrior, and the production company continued pursuing the project in 2010, showing the script and tentative production artwork to several companies at the Cannes Film Festival.
 The proposed movie series is entitled The Talisman Prophecy rather than The Amtrak Wars and continues the practice from the revised edition of naming the Amtrak Federation as 'The Lone Star Confederation'.
-Other changes include proposed variations to the design of Federation vehicles and technology from the books, and the removal of Ne-Issan to the Pacific Northwest rather than the Eastern Seaboard.
+Other changes include proposed variations to the design of Federation vehicles and technology from the books, and the moving of Ne-Issan to the Pacific Northwest rather than the Eastern Seaboard.